philipphenkel/pxt-powerfunctions/README.md

 Control your LEGO® Power Functions motors using your micro:bit, an infrared LED and MakeCode.
 This package turns your micro:bit into a remote control for your Power Functions devices.

+## Installation
+Open MakeCode and add this package via Add Package in the Advanced menu.
+You need to enter our project URL https://github.com/philipphenkel/pxt-powerfunctions, hit return and then select the power-functions package.

 ## MakeCode Blocks Example

 ![alt text](https://github.com/philipphenkel/pxt-powerfunctions/raw/master/code_example.png "MakeCode Blocks Example")